alekseivillegas/Email-Support-Tickets/readme.txt

 == Installation ==

-The recommended way to install wpsc Support Tickets is to go into the Wordpress admin panel, and click on Add New under the Plugins menu.
-Search for wpsc Support Tickets, and then click on Install, then click Install Now.
+The recommended way to install Email Support Tickets is to go into the Wordpress admin panel, and click on Add New under the Plugins menu.
+Search for Email Support Tickets, and then click on Install, then click Install Now.
 Once the installation completes, Activate the plugin

 Or, if you want to install manually: